Chikodi-Nneke/JAMB-Success-Predictor-Dashboard/README.md

 ## Usage

-- Use Power Query to clean and prepare raw CSV data files in the /data folder.
+- Use Power Query to clean and prepare the raw CSV data file.
 - Open JAMBStudentDashboard.pbix in Power BI Desktop.
 - Use the dashboard slicers to filter by gender, school location, and school type.